aique/moc.ssehc/README.md

       summary: Updates the user notification preferences.
       description: Modifies the user’s notification preferences with the provided values.
       parameters:
+        - name: username
+          in: path
+          required: true
+          description: The username for which to update preferences.
+          schema:
+            type: string
         - name: verification_hash
           in: query
           required: true